 Mary, why do you think there is a rise in the number of creative and cultural organisations recruiting Fundraising and Development staff?

 State funding across the not-for-profit sector declined during the economic downturn, which meant that there was a need to diversify income streams.
 Many charitable organisations, including those in the arts and cultural sector, started looking more seriously at building philanthropic income.
 Many now raise well in excess of 50% of their revenue from philanthropic funding and any organisation in this position should have at least one member of staff focused on fundraising.
 Those who traditionally received upwards of 80% from the State are now finding themselves needing to engage with a diverse group of donors from corporate partners and foundations to individual supporters.
-The Arts Council have also made it part of their strategy to encourage and support organisations to raise philanthropic income – for example through their support of the Business to Arts initiated Fundraising Fellowships and the commissioning of annual reports on private investment in the Irish Arts sector.
+Support and resource organisations within the sector are also helping.
+In 2012, the Arts Council made a concerted effort to revitalize the culture of private giving in the arts in Ireland through its RAISE programme.
+More recently, Business to Arts initiated Fundraising Fellowships which were supported by Dublin City Council.
+Business to Arts continue to commission of annual reports on private investment in the Irish Arts sector.

 While many arts and creative organisations have already hired their first Development or Fundraising Officer, others may still be cautious.
 How can organisations make sure that investing in a fundraiser will pay off?

 Trustees and senior management of charities need to understand that in order to grow their income and in turn their impact they have to invest in key resources, including staff.
 With regards to fundraising, that means hiring people with experience of donor engagement.
 If an organisation has never fundraised before, they’ll need to allow at least six months before they start seeing a return on their investment, and at least twelve months before they start seeing significant new income sources.